 |Welcome to Alternia|

-After several months of work, we are pleased to announce the official release of Alternia's new theme: Aetherium!
-Go check out the announcement by Sen to learn more about what all has changed!
+For details regarding the release of the brand new Alternian theme, Aetherium, please consult the announcement by Sen to learn more about what all has changed!

 A little info on how the Credits page works.
 As you add onto Alternia, we will be adding your name and what you have added.
 Be it site protocol, new events, Fakemon, items, or well, practically anything.
 We will now be giving proper credit to all those who add to our site.
 The current credit page is always going to be a major work in progress.
 I [Snow] am looking towards making it a bit easier to read through and a little more aesthetically pleasing.
 Some large projects, such as large events, are going to stay grouped rather than give individual credit to keep as much space as we can.
 As a note, to continue to use some sprites that we are currently using, we must have this link available where the entire site can see and easily seen, which is why I chose this spot.
 For future reference, this cannot be removed unless replaced with another link or better credit page.